josh-b-howson/joshhowson.com/articles/nearly-too-complex.md

 - Server side generation, and dynamic routes for the article pages
 - `getStaticPaths` - pre-generates said routes at build time for speed
-- `getStaticProps` - pre-generates the actual article page data at build time, also speed
+- `getStaticProps` - pre-generates the actual article page data at build time, and it also helps with speed

 I made it a TypeScript project out of principle.
 Recently I've begun writing all new JS as TS whenever possible to encourage better coding practices.
 But I'm confident this website will never grow to reap the benefits TypeScript offers.

-##### Styles: SCSS, CSS Modules, styled-jsx
+#### Styles: SCSS, CSS Modules, styled-jsx

 ###### SCSS